Esri/arcgis-maps-sdk-java-samples/portal/oauth/README.md

 ## How to use the sample

-When you run the sample, the app attempt to will load a web map which contains premium content.
+When you run the sample, the app will load a web map which contains premium content.
 You will be challenged for an ArcGIS Online login to view the private layers.
 Enter a user name and password for an ArcGIS Online named user account (such as your ArcGIS for Developers account).
-If you authenticate successfully, web map will display.
+If you authenticate successfully, the traffic layer will display, otherwise the map will contain only the public basemap layer.

 ## How it works

-1. Set the `AuthenticationManager`'s `AuthenticationChallengeHandler` to the `DefaultAuthenticationChallengeHandler`.
-2. Create an `OAuthConfiguration` specifying the portal URL, client ID, and redirect URL.
+1. Create an `OAuthConfiguration` specifying the portal URL, client ID, and redirect URL.
+2. Set the `AuthenticationManager`'s `AuthenticationChallengeHandler` to a `DefaultAuthenticationChallengeHandler`.
 3. Add the OAuth configuration to the authentication manager.
-4. Load a map with premium content requiring authentication to automatically invoke the default authentication challenge handler.
+4. Load a map with premium content requiring authentication to automatically invoke the default authentication handler.

 ## Relevant API

+ * AuthenticationChallengeHandler
  * AuthenticationManager
-*   AuthenticationChallengeHandler
  * OAuthConfiguration
  * PortalItem

 ## Additional information

-The workflow presented in this sample works for all SAML based enterprise (IWA, PKI, Okta, etc.) and social (Facebook, Google, etc.) identify providers for ArcGIS Online or Portal.
-More information on enterprise logins can be found [here](https://doc.arcgis.com/en/arcgis-online/administer/enterprise-logins.htm).
+The workflow presented in this sample works for all SAML based enterprise (IWA, PKI, Okta, etc.) & social (facebook, google, etc.) identity providers for ArcGIS Online or Portal.
+For more information, see the topic [Set up enterprise logins].(https://doc.arcgis.com/en/arcgis-online/administer/enterprise-logins.htm).

-For additional information on using OAuth in your app, see the [Mobile and Native Named User Login](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/) topic in our guide.
+For additional information on using Oauth in your app, see the topic [Authenticate with the API](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/) in *Mobile and Native Named User Login*.

 To setup and access your own app using this sample (using your own ArcGIS portal), see https://github.com/Esri/arcgis-runtime-samples-java/blob/master/OAuth.md.

 ## Tags

-authentication, cloud, credential, portal, security
+authentication, cloud, credential, OAuth, portal, security